-Get answers to your questions about producer responsibility for packaging
+Get answers to your questions about producer responsibility on packaging

-The purpose of introducing extended producer responsibility for packaging in Denmark is to promote a circular economy where:
+The purpose of introducing extended producer responsibility on packaging in Denmark is to promote a circular economy where:

 • no unnecessary packaging is used